-Clearly, enabling Bream Bay sand extraction will generate direct transport cost savings relative to the principal alternative.
-These saving arise because the need to transport sand over land is reduced i.e., a more efficient transport mode is used to supply sand to end-users.
+Clearly, enabling ongoing access to Pakiri sand will generate direct transport cost savings relative to the principal alternative.
+These savings arise because the need to transport sand over land is reduced i.e., a more efficient transport mode is used to supply sand to end-users.
 Other benefits that arise from enabling a lower-cost provider include: